Sand tiger shark: Growth

 In the north Atlantic, sand tiger sharks are born about 1 m in length.
 During the first year, they grow about 27 cm to reach 1.3 m.
 After that, the growth rate decreases by about 2.5 cm each year until it stabilises at about 7 cm/y.
 Males reach sexual maturity at an age of five to seven years and approximately 1.9 m in length.
 Females reach maturity when approximately 2.2 m long at about seven to ten years of age.
 They are normally not expected to reach lengths over 3 m and lengths around 2.2–2.5 is more common.
 In the informal media, such as YouTube, there have been several reports of sand tigers around 5 m long, but none of these have been verified scientifically.

 Interaction with humans

 Attacks on humans

-The sand tiger is often wrongly associated with being vicious or deadly, due to its relatively large size and sharp, protruding teeth that point outward from its jaws; however, these sharks are quite docile, and are not a threat to humans.
-Their mouths are not large enough to cause a human fatality.
-Sand tigers roam the surf, sometimes in close proximity to humans, and there have been only a few instances of unprovoked sand tiger shark attacks on humans, usually associated with spear fishing, line fishing, or shark feeding.
-As of 2013, the database of Shark Attack Survivors does not list any fatalities due to sand tiger sharks.
-When the sharks become aggressive, they tend to steal fish or bait from fishing lines rather than attack humans.
-Owing to its large size and docile temperament, the sand tiger is commonly displayed in aquariums around the world.
+As of 2023, the Florida Museum's International Shark Attack File lists 36 unprovoked, non-fatal attacks by sand tiger sharks.

+Over the weekend of 4 July 2023, there were four attacks attributed to sand tiger sharks off the coast of Long Island, New York, USA.
+This followed a recent spike in shark attacks in New York state, with 13 incidents reported over a two-year period.